The Mixing Challenge

 The Process Solution

 The best mixing solution for phosphoric acid production involves modeling a full system mixing process that eliminates dead zones in the early reactor tanks.
 The dead zones are caused by incomplete mixing at the walls of the tanks that encourage particle agglomeration.
 As particles grow in size they adhere to vessel walls, impellers and shafts.
 By improving active mixing at the margins of the tanks, agglomeration is minimized.
 The phosphate rock has a larger surface area to react to the acid.
-This increases raw material yields and improves overall profitability of the plant.
+This increases raw material yields and improves the overall profitability of the plant.

 The illustration shows the results from an existing installation.
 The customer experienced no accumulation on the walls of the attack tank or on the over or under flows of the attack tank.
 This contributed to no rebuild or replacements since our experts teamed up with our customer to improve phos acid mixing at their plant.